 Previous analysis from many sources explains why employees (remember that performance management includes all levels of employees) find performance management a waste of time and just another bureaucratic action that interferes with daily activities.
 These analyses are all based on questionnaires, like Performance Management Solution Provider study, Bersin, Deloitte Consulting LLP 2019.

 In our opinion, the reason why employees may not be engaged with performance management programs is the lack of communication and ownership.

 Top management has to communicate the why to the entire organisation.
 There must be a common understanding of the need for performance management, and this understanding must be refreshed on a regular basis.
 Managers on all levels must take ownership of the process, be ambassadors for the organisation, and pass ownership of the how to their direct reports.
 Without manager acceptance of the process and ownership of the purpose, any type of performance management will fail.
 The organisation must be ready to invest in developing managers to be – managers.
 Part of their job is to manage people, and they must have the tools to be able to pass on the why of performance management in order to make it worthwhile and make sense to all employees included in the process.

 Want to know more?

 GP Strategies SuccessFactors EMEA Practice has completed more than 900 SAP SuccessFactors projects in more than 80 countries worldwide during the last 17 years.
 We are covering all major industries and we provide continued operational support and maintenance for more than 90 companies.
-We are an SAP Gold Partner, and we have been awarded SAP Recognized Expertise in all SAP SuccessFactors areas.
+We are an SAP Gold partner, and we have been awarded SAP Recognized Expertise in all SAP SuccessFactors areas.
 Together with our customers, we have won 13 SAP Quality Awards in four years.
 Contact us for expert guidance on Performance Management.